abinit/abinit/doc/tutorial/eph4zpr.md

 !!! tips

-    In practice, one can use symmetries to reduce the integration to an appropriate irreducible zone defined by the operations of the little group of the $\kk$-point.
+    In practice, one can use symmetries to reduce the BZ integration to an appropriate irreducible zone defined by the little group of the $\kk$-point.
-    This symmetrization trick is activated by default and can be deactivated by setting [[symsigma]] to zero.
+    This symmetrization trick is activated by default and can be deactivated by setting [[symsigma]] to zero for debugging purposes.
+    When [[symsigma]] is set to 1, indeed, the code performs a final average of the QP results within the degenerate subspace.
+    As a consequence, accidental degeneracies won't be removed by the e-ph self-energy when this symmetrization trick is activated.

 <!--
 First-principles calculations of the EPH self-energy are therefore crucial to understand the temperature-dependence